-Instead of using drag-and-drop function to move the issues within a structure, you can use the cut/paste feature.
+Instead of using drag-and-drop (see page 44) function to move the issues within a structure, you can use the cut/paste feature.
 This is especially convenient, if you have a large structure and, for example, need to move some issues from the top of the structure to the bottom or the other way around.